yruiz/todo-list/README.md

 # A todo list

 ## Description
 The backend uses Flask, SQLite with SQLAlchemy, and Python.
 The front end uses HTML and the SemanticUI Componenet Framework.

+### Features
+This is a CRUD app.
+    - You can create one or many task to add to your list.
+    - Pressing update change the status label from incomplete to complete with a green label background
+    - You can undo the status by pressing update again
+    - You can delete the task regardless if you have completed it or not.

 ## Installing project using Poetry:
 1. You should have Poetry and Python(3.10) installed